gunnchOS3k/gunnchAI3k/README.md

-# 🤖 gunnchAI3k - The Ultimate Learning Discord Bot
+# 🤖 gunnchAI3k - The Ultimate Learning Discord Bot & Mobile Hub

 **Like Goku absorbing other fighters' techniques in Dragon Ball!** gunnchAI3k is a continuously learning Discord bot that absorbs the powers of other bots while maintaining its unique charm and personality.
+Now with **Nintendo DS simple multiplayer** and **mobile hub** capabilities!

 ## 🎯 **What Makes gunnchAI3k Special?**